Toxicodendron rydbergii, Western Poison Ivy

 FAC = Facultative, occur in wetlands and non-wetlands.

 Threatened/Endangered Information: In North America Toxicodendron rydbergii, Northern Poison-ivy, is listed as "Endangered" by the state of Ohio.

-In the Southwestern United States: Arizona has 2 species of genus, California has 1 species, Nevada has 2 species, New Mexico has 1 species, Texas has 4 species, Utah has x species.
+In the Southwestern United States: Arizona and Nevada each have 2 species of genus Toxicodendron, California, Utah and New Mexico each have 1 species and Texas has 4 species.
 All data is approximate and subject to taxonomic changes.

 Comments: Western Poison Ivy is found throughout much of the United States and Canada and Western Poison Ivy, at least in its preferred western habitats, is not a predominant species.
 However Poison-ivies in the eastern United States, and certainly Eastern Poison Ivy, are most often predominant species where they are found.

 Toxicodendron rydbergii contains a chemical that in some people causes painful swelling, rashes and eruptions of the outer-skin, thus the common name "Poison Ivy".

 Mammals such as bears, mule deer, white-tailed deer, moose, foxes, woodchucks, muskrats, rabbits, squirrels, woodrats and mice consume the leaves, stems, and fruits of poison-ivies.

 Livestock typically browse poison-ivies only sparsely however, heavy livestock usage may occur and may reduce the local abundance of the species.